• Skip to primary navigation

 Store the muffins at room temperature in a covered container or zip-top plastic storage bag.

-To freeze, place in a freezer safe zip-top plastic bag or container.
+To freeze Blueberry Rhubarb Muffins, place them in a freezer-safe zip-top plastic bag or container.
 Remove from the freezer and defrost at room temperature.

-To warm up a muffin that's been stored or defrosted, place the muffin on a microwave safe plate or napkin and heat for about 30 seconds.
+To warm up a muffin that's been stored or defrosted, place the muffin on a microwave-safe plate or napkin and heat for 15-30 seconds, depending on the wattage of your microwave oven.

 The Inspiration